Amoners/GetPhoneNumber/README.md

 `./get_phone.py 1505825`

+Note:
-make sure you create a folder with name `specify`.
+1. Make sure you have created a folder with name `specify`.
+2. This code will generate lots of files, you can run `clean.sh` to clean it.
+Next:
+1. I will use request lib to get content of website instead of download it.